Why It Works

 1 tablespoon finely minced garlic (about 3 medium cloves)

 For the Slaw:

 1 large head green cabbage (about 3 1/2 pounds), finely shredded on a mandoline or by hand

 1 large carrot, peeled and grated on the large holes of a box grater

 1 large jalapeño, stemmed, seeded, and finely diced

 1/3 cup kosher salt

-For the Dressing: Whisk together sour cream, buttermilk, vinegar, mayonnaise, sugar, lime juice and zest, cilantro, garlic, cumin, and black pepper in a small bowl.
+For the Dressing: In a small bowl, whisk together sour cream, buttermilk, vinegar, mayonnaise, sugar, lime juice and zest, cilantro, garlic, cumin, and black pepper.